 Houston Theft Crimes Attorney

-Defined under Section 29.01 of the Texas Penal Code, a robbery occurs when a person uses the threat of bodily injury or death or “intentionally, knowingly, or recklessly causes bodily injury to another” during the commission of a theft.
+Robbery is defined under Section 29.02 of the Texas Penal Code.
+A robbery occurs when a person “intentionally or knowingly threatens or places another in fear of imminent bodily injury or death” or “intentionally, knowingly, or recklessly causes bodily injury to another” during the commission of a theft.
 Robbery is charged as a second-degree felony punishable by up to twenty years in prison.

-Defined under Section 30.02 of the Texas Penal Code, burglary involves the unlawful entering of a building or habitation with the intent to commit a felony, theft, or assault.
-In most cases, burglary will be charged as a felony.
-If convicted, you could face years in prison and a fine of up to $10,000.
+Defined under Section 30.02 of the Texas Penal Code, burglary involves “the unlawful entering of a building or habitation with the intent to commit a felony, theft, or assault.”
+In most cases, a burglary of a habitation is charged as a second-degree felony, and a burglary of a building is charged as a state jail felony.

 Can be charged as a state or federal crime, or both.
-It is imperative that if you are accused of bank robbery in Texas, you consult with a criminal defense attorney that can represent you at both the state and federal level.
+It is imperative that if you are accused of bank robbery in Texas, you consult with a criminal defense attorney who can represent you at both the state and federal levels because very often, a person who is alleged to have committed a bank robbery is charged in state court and then the charges are transferred to federal court.
 The two cases are independent of each other and must be handled efficiently to protect your rights and your freedom.

 According to Texas law, all theft offenses, including shoplifting, are consolidated under Penal Code Section 31.03.
 The penalties for shoplifting and other theft offenses depend on the value of the property stolen.
-They can range from a low-level misdemeanor to a felony with mandatory state imprisonment.
+The charges can range from a low-level misdemeanor to a serious felony.

-If you have been charged with theft or robbery in Texas, your first call should be to a knowledgeable criminal defense attorney who will help fight the charges against you.
-It is essential to have aggressive legal representation at all of your court appearances.
-As a former prosecutor, he knows what it takes to secure convictions.
-He uses that inside knowledge to prepare strategic defenses for his clients, always striving to get their cases reduced or even dismissed.
+If you have been charged with theft, robbery, aggravated robbery, or burglary in Texas, your first call should be to a knowledgeable Houston criminal defense attorney who will fight the charges against you.
+It is essential to have aggressive legal representation at all your court appearances.
+As a former prosecutor, James Alston knows the means and methods that prosecutors use to seek convictions.
+James Alston uses this knowledge and experience to prepare a strong defense for his clients with the goal of getting the case reduced or dismissed.
 Contact Houston Theft Crimes Attorney James Alston today for a consultation.